 - As your home ages, its market value may be less than the cost of major repairs.
 With an HO-8 policy, you’ll receive reimbursements for damage on an actual cash value basis, rather than the full cost of the repairs.
 Older homes may not qualify for policies that cover the full replacement cost of the home in the event of a total loss.

 If you don’t know the details of your insurance coverage, you could be more at risk than you think.
 Typically, home insurance policies specify certain situations in which the insurance company will reimburse you for damage.
 This means that your home insurance coverage does not extend to situations outside those explicitly stated in your policy.
-So for example, if your home sustains damage due to flooding but your policy does not cover flooding, your home insurance will not pay for the damage.
+So for example, if your home sustains flood damage but your policy does not include flood insurance, your home insurance will not pay for the damage.
 Check out the definitions of some of the most common home insurance coverages below:

 - Coverage A – Dwelling